GRAINS-Soybeans hit 4-year peak on supply concerns, dryness in South America

 * Strong demand and dry South American weather support

-* Corn hits highest since July 2019, wheat rises (Rewrites throughout with U.S. market open, adds quote, updates prices, changes byline, changes dateline from PARIS/SINGAPORE)
+* Corn hits highest since July 2019, wheat ends mixed (Adds wheat turning mixed, adds closing prices)

 CHICAGO, Nov 20 (Reuters) - U.S. soybean futures rose for a sixth consecutive session on Friday and hit a four-year high on dry conditions in key South American crop areas and concerns about dwindling U.S. supplies.